CMS Releases Version 7.3 of the Non-Group Health Plan User Guide to Clarify ORM Triggers

 Annie M. Davidson

 Annie M. Davidson is the Vice President of Client Success for ECS.
-In her role, Annie is the chief client voice at ECS and works collaboratively with clients, industry partners, and leaders at all levels to identify and execute on short-term and long-term goals to ensure ECS is meeting and exceeding the needs of our clients.
+In her role, Annie works collaboratively with clients, industry partners, and leaders at all levels to identify and execute on short-term and long-term goals and consistently exceed expectations.
 Prior to joining ECS, Annie practiced as an insurance defense attorney in her native Minnesota where she litigated workers’ compensation and liability insurance cases, particularly those involving MSP issues.
 She is admitted to practice law in the State of Minnesota and the United States District Court for Minnesota, and is a graduate of William Mitchell College of Law.
 Annie can be reached at firstname.lastname@example.org or at 651-262-9618.